 Tongue Piercing Pain: How Much Do They Hurt?

-Tongue piercings have been popular for years, and they still make quite a statement.
-Nevertheless, if you’re thinking about getting one, you’re likely curious about how much it’s going to hurt, even if you’ve had several other piercings done before.
+Tongue piercings have been popular for years and still make quite a statement.
+Nevertheless, if you’re considering getting one, you’re likely curious how much it will hurt, even if you’ve had several other piercings already.

 That’s okay.
-Tongue piercings can be a bit more intimidating than other areas.
+Tongue piercings can be a bit more intimidating than others.

-Yes, a tongue piercing hurts, however, how much you perceive the pain or how much the pain bothers you, will be unique to you.
-Some people rate the pain of a tongue piercing as quite low, others say the healing process is more painful than the actual piercing.
+Yes, a tongue piercing hurts.
+However, how much you perceive the pain or how much the pain bothers you will be unique to you.
+Some people rate the pain of a tongue piercing as quite low, and others say the healing process is more painful than the piercing procedure itself.

 That being said, when considering getting your tongue pierced, you should go in expecting to experience at least some pain.

-Here’s the good news about tongue piercing pain- it’s over super quick, and they use an extremely sharp needle to do the piercing.
-One of the reasons many people are nervous about a tongue piercing is that they think it will feel similar to accidentally biting your tongue, but it doesn’t feel like that at all.
+Here’s the good news about tongue piercing pain – it’s over super quick, and the professional will use an extremely sharp needle to do the piercing to limit the amount you feel.
+Many people are nervous about a tongue piercing because they think it will feel similar to accidentally biting your tongue, but it doesn’t feel like that at all.

 Here are a few experiences that people have compared tongue piercing pain to:

 If you get a vaccination, like the flu shot, that’s a very similar feeling to getting your tongue pierced.
 Why?
 Because both the flu shot and a tongue piercing go through muscle.
-Your piercing is probably going to hurt a bit more than getting blood drawn, because the needle for a blood sample does not have to go through the muscle.
+Your piercing will probably hurt a bit more than getting blood drawn, because the needle for a blood sample does not have to go through the muscle.

 On the contrary, if you’ve ever gotten anesthetic injections into your gums for dental work, you may find that getting your tongue pierced is actually less painful than that.
 The tongue has more give than your gums, which are quite tough.